momikey/rhea/doc/syntax-notes.md

 ## Unchecked functions

 Sometimes, the strict type-checking of Rhea can get in the way.
 When that happens, you can use unchecked functions.
 These disable all run-time checking; in exchange, they can't have preconditions or postconditions.
+In addition, they cannot be overloaded based on the types of their arguments or their return values.

 ```
 	def my_unsafe_func! =